 Hope Counselling Service

-Hope Counselling Service was set up by Community Church Edinburgh in 2007 and is supported actively by the church.
+Hope Counselling Service was set up by Ann Symes and Rupert Ward in 2007 and is supported actively by Community Church Edinburgh.
 We’re a warm, friendly counselling team, seeking to give an excellent service to our clients whether they have an expression of faith or not.